davidjfk/012_dentist_app/README_design_plan_dentist_app.md

 3. result: appointment will disappear from calender (month) view and day view, due to automatic re-render.

-use case 3of3: a an assistant I update a dental appointment for a patient in the dentist-app: (e.g. bonus requirement: move appointment to other day-time: e.g. "2010" becomes "0211"):
+use case 3of3: as an assistant I update a dental appointment for a patient in the dentist-app: (e.g. bonus requirement: move appointment to other day-time: e.g. "2010" becomes "0211"):
 1. make immutable copy of appointment-to-update.
 2. delete the appointment-to-update from state.
 3. in component DisplayAppointments (is child of component Appointments) click update-button on the row that contains the appointment-to-update. --> Each appointment will have its own button 'update'.